-- How do I determine whether my school/ district/ postsecondary institution is eligible to become an ED-GRS?
+- How do I determine whether my school/district/postsecondary institution is eligible to become an ED-GRS?

 - How does my school/ district/ postsecondary institution apply for the award?

-- How would I know whether my state nominating authority participates in this award process?
+- How can I find out whether my state nominating authority participates in this award process?
 What can I do if my state authority does not currently participate?

 - How many schools, districts, and postsecondary institutions can my state nominate?